adzcai/rlbook/_sources/index.md

 while a computer must be given every single instruction.
 We have sought to write readable Python code that is self-contained within each file.
 This approach is inspired by {cite}`sussman_functional_2013`.
-There are some ways in which the code style differs from that of a typical software project:
+There are some ways in which the code style differs from typical software projects:

 - We keep use of language features to a minimum, even if it leads to code that could otherwise be more concisely or idiomatically expressed.
 - The variable names used in the code match those used in the main text.
   For example, the variable `s` will be used instead of the more explicit `state`.

+We also make extensive use of Python _type annotations_ to explicitly specify variable types, including shapes of vectors and matrices using the [jaxtyping](https://github.com/patrick-kidger/jaxtyping) library.

 This is an interactive book built with [Jupyter Book](https://jupyterbook.org/en/stable/intro.html).
 It uses [Python 3.11](https://docs.python.org/3.11/contents.html).